Skip to content

 Configurable Cache-Control

-To control Cache-Control max-age HTTP header, use cache_time parameter (defaults to 10800 seconds).
+To control Cache-Control max-age HTTP header, use cache_time parameter, defaulting to 10800 seconds (3 hours).

 app.serve_files("static", cache_time=90000)